-The project team recommended, and the Federal Highway Administration has agreed, to remove the Elevated and Tunnel Highway Alternatives from further consideration.
-These options do not meet the project Purpose and Need.
-The best option seems to be the Lowered Highway Alternative, which would bring the highway down to ground level and below most of the local streets, like Asylum, Broad and Sigourney Streets, and Capitol Avenue.
+The Project Team recommends eliminating the elevated highway and tunnel alternatives for further consideration.
+These options do not meet the Purpose and Need of the project.
+It seems that the best option is the low highway alternative, which would lower the highway to ground level and below most of the local streets, such as Asylum, Broad and Sigourney streets, and Capitol Avenue.

 The Lowered Highway Alternative involves relocating the railroad and constructing a new rail station.
 This is a chance to rethink Hartford's transit station as a multi-modal activity hub.
 The I-84 Project Team, City of Hartford, and stakeholders are planning for the new station and surrounding area.